RascalSoftware/RAT-Docs/source/tutorial/introduction.rst

 .. image:: ../images/ratInput.png
     :alt: A flowchart depicting the RAT workflow model described above.
-On the left, we have two boxes labeled Problem (Input) and Controls, representing the required inputs used by RAT.
+On the left, we have two boxes labelled Problem (Input) and Controls, representing the required inputs used by RAT.
-          An arrow points from each of these boxes to a central box labeled 'RAT', which represents passing these input objects into the main RAT program.
+          An arrow points from each of these boxes to a central box labelled 'RAT', which represents passing these input objects into the main RAT program.
 Two arrows point from this central RAT box to a pair of boxes on the right labelled Problem (Output) and Results, indicating the output produced by RAT after the program runs.